-The CCS will initially focus on improvements related to pinyon-juniper removal and meadow/riparian ecosystem.
+The CCS will initially focus on improvements related to pinyon-juniper removal, and meadow/riparian ecosystem improvements, post-fire restoration, and weed control.
 Further project types may be approved as the quantification and administrative methods are developed.

 Pinyon-Juniper Removal